tomyama-code/tomyama_script_collection/docs/c.md

     max( A,.. ).
 Returns the entry in the list with the highest numerical value. \[List::Util\]

+- `shuffle`

+    shuffle( A,.. ).
+Returns the values of the input in a random order. \[List::Util\]

+- `uniq`

+    uniq( A,.. ).
+Filters a list of values to remove subsequent duplicates, as judged by a DWIM-ish string equality or "undef" test.
+Preserves the order of unique elements, and retains the first value of any duplicate set. \[List::Util\]

 - `sum`

     sum( A,.. ).
 Returns the numerical sum of all the elements in the list. \[List::Util\]